rubymotion-community/motion-sqlite3/README.md

 Caveats
 -------
-* The way it links with libsqlite3.dylib is hacky: a blank .m file in the vendor.
-This makes it tough to depend on it from your own gem.
+* The way it links with libsqlite3.dylib is hacky: a blank .m file in the vendor folder.
+Will need to fix this.

 Status
 ----------
-I don't use this code personally, so I'm not supporting it.
-Consider it a base for your own libraries.
+Still in early stages.
+I'm hacking on it.